About

 Our mission is to build a vibrant and inclusive humanities research and programming hub at the College through the fellows’ program, through teaching initiatives, and in innovative programming that expands from the classroom out into the community.
 We support Wellesley faculty in all phases of their careers, providing a space to think and write in the middle of demanding professional lives, and we advocate passionately for the ways that the humanistic disciplines enrich human life, open human minds, and contribute to a more nuanced and empathic understanding of global issues.

-Director’s Letter
+Directors' Letter

-Director, the Suzy Newhouse Center for the Humanities
+Director, Suzy Newhouse Center for the Humanities

-Professor of Japanese
+Associate Professor of Philosophy

 About Suzy